ihm-software/iHMSDNetworkTools/docs/Invoke-Speedtest.md

 ```

 ### -TestCount
-The number of servers to connect to and repeat the test
+The number of servers to connect to and repeat the test.

 ```yaml
 Type: Int32